cflor510/Wordpress-/README.md

  ## Attack Confirmation
-    After the comment with the script is posted, you can see the the alert box that shows you the script worked
+    After the comment with the script is posted, you can see the the alert box that shows you the script worked.
  ![Attack succes](images/Screenshot69.png)